Research Article

 ABSTRACT

-In our study, the earwax phenotype of 40 patients with middle ear cholesteatoma was examined earwax in the healthy side and distant location from cholesteatoma by inspection.
+In our study, the earwax phenotype of 40 patients with middle ear cholesteatoma were examined earwax in healthy side and distant location from cholesteatoma by inspection.
 In our result, the middle ear cholesteatoma group was significantly higher in the incidence of wet earwax than in the healthy (control) group.
 In cases with bilateral middle ear cholesteatoma, the group with wet earwax showed a significantly higher incidence than those with dry earwax.
 Based on these and other data, the condition of wet earwax in the external ear canal appears to increase middle ear cholesteatoma.
 Concerning this mechanism, we considered that wet earwax could contribute to prolonging inflammation due to debris pooling in the tympanic recess together with the reduction in the self-cleansing function by the slow migration of wet earwax.

 KEYWORDS